NusaibaS/Real-Time-Mask-Detector/README.md

 # Dataset and Pretrained Model

 The dataset we used consists of 1,376 images with 2 different class. with_mask and without_mask.
 There are 690 images for each of them.
 Dataset is artificially made by Prajna Bhandary **[Linkedin](https://www.linkedin.com/feed/update/urn%3Ali%3Aactivity%3A6655711815361761280/)**.
-Thanks a lot!
+Biggest Thanks.
 You can Download the entire dataset from **[HERE](https://drive.google.com/drive/folders/1cHLb3oX7gLRkrrnIMGbduVvFF2msok6z?usp=sharing/)**

 You can get pretrained model **[HERE](https://drive.google.com/file/d/1ZnNhitQjHcs0c-Ir_4KhJ3h96u6fC-7W/view?usp=sharing/)**